 In spite of having written only two fantasy novels (okay, 250,000 words is not only), I get asked why I write?
 What makes me do it?
-Or even…How do I write?
-It’s a big question that always surprises me.
 I consider myself green enough that I’m not sure I’m even budding yet.
 I’m far from the 500 books that Isaac Asimov wrote.
 (I know, right?) or the mere 12 books J.K.
 Rowling has penned :).
-Maybe I’m asked because I’m accessible.
-I always do my best to answer.
+The answer is simple.
+My muse inspires me.

 My muse is well read, and appreciates all things geek.
 He’s chubby, like me, with unflattering glasses and sometimes gets winded walking up too many stairs.
 She works IT, spends too much time on Twitter and Facebook, is socially awkward and gets along well with everyone.
 She is a student of medicine, of history, of philosophy.
 He makes bad cosplay armor out of duct tape and is an entrepreneur at heart.
 She takes karate and teaches.
 He goes to college.
 She plays Magic: The Gathering and is in the band.
 She acts, directs, and produces.
 He works security and has a busy kid.

-My muse has been my wife, who tells me how proud she is of me then gives me an afternoon to hide.
-My muse has been my oldest friend Matt, who is on the alpha team and asks for more chapters all the time.
-A few minutes ago, my muse was the thoughtful person who posted to my blog to tell me they enjoyed my books and wanted to know when the next one is coming out.
+My wife, who tells me how proud she is of me then gives me an afternoon to hide.
+She’s always my muse.
+Sometimes it’s my mom, who is my biggest fan.
+Or my oldest friend Matt, who is on the alpha team and asks for more chapters all the time.
+It could be the thoughtful person who posted to my blog to tell me they enjoyed my books and wanted to know when the next one is coming out.
 (Really, that’s what made me write this post.)
 I’ve actually been asked what does it mean to be my muse?
 It means you want more.